quacksouls/bitwalk/plan.md

   - Join the faction CyberSec.
     - Stay put in Sector-12.
     - At least 60 Hack.
-    - Open at least 1 port on the server.
+    - Open at least 1 port on the server `CSEC`.
-    - Install a backdoor on the server.
+    - Install a backdoor on the server `CSEC`.

 - [ ] Modified HUD
   - Modify the HUD to display custom data/text.